1950 Southern 500: Background

 The track at the time was a four-turn 1.25 mi oval.
 The track's first two turns are banked at twenty-five degrees, while the final two are banked two degrees lower at twenty-three degrees.
 The front stretch (the location of the finish line) and the backstretch is banked at six degrees.

-Harold Brasington was a retired racer in 1948, who had gotten to know Bill France, Sr. while competing against France at the Daytona Beach Road Course and other dirt tracks in the Southeast and Midwestern United States.
+Harold Brasington was a retired racer in 1948, who had gotten to know Bill France Sr. while competing against France at the Daytona Beach and Road Course and other dirt tracks in the Southeast and Midwestern United States.
 He began planning a new speedway after he noticed the huge crowds while attending the 1948 Indianapolis 500 and thought, "If Tony Hulman can do it here, I can do it back home."
 Brasington bought 70 acres from farmer Sherman Ramsey and started making a race track from a cotton and peanut field.
 However, he was forced to create an egg-shaped oval with one corner tighter, narrower, and more steeply banked because he promised Ramsey that the new track would not disturb Ramsey's minnow pond at the west side of the property.
 Brasington was able to make the other turn at the east side of the property wide, sweeping, and flat as he wanted.
 It took almost a year to build the track.